Vehrik/FarOut/Characters/3-Traits.md

 your Character is optional.
 You may defer their application to a later time, or decide not to use them at all.

-At Level 1, you may optionally take a -1 penalty to one of your Cores to gain an additional 10 EXO Points.
+At Level 1, you may optionally exchange 1 Slant in order to gain 10 EXO Points.
 You may make this exchange up to 3 times during Character creation.

-A Core Stat may not be lower than *-4* after all the effects of Mutations and Core Points are applied.
-These points may be exchanged for anything from to fangs, to alien martial arts, to acid breath, to wrist mounted laser cannons.
+These points may be exchanged for anything from to fangs, to AI-designed martial arts, to acid breath, to wrist mounted laser cannons.

-Whatever your Trait gives you, it represents a change to your character's appearance that is either mechanical, magical or biological that warrants the effect it grants you.
-If your character suddenly able to reach out and touch someone 30ft away, for example, it means something along along the lines of your character is able to shoot web, it has a tentacle arm, or it has a shoulder mounted harpoon.
+Whatever your Trait gives you, it represents a change to your character's appearance that is either mechanical or biological that warrants the effect it grants you.
+If your character suddenly able to reach out and touch someone 30ft away, for example, it means something along the lines of your character is able to shoot web, it has a tentacle arm, or it has a shoulder mounted harpoon.
 Whatever it is, the GM must sign off on it.

 Your Trait is bound by its Properties and Aesthetics.
 The Properties inform the Aesthetics which inform the Narrative.
 In other words, Traits won't be able to